staticjax/kathleen-website/src/pages/research/self-removal-of-long-acting-reversible-contraception-a-content-analysis-of-youtube-videos.md

   of YouTube videos"
 date: 2021-07-24T21:57:52.122Z
 thumb_img_path: ""
 excerpt: "Broussard, Kathleen and Andréa Becker.
-Contraception. "
+In press at Contraception. "
 seo:
   title: ""
   description: ""